Office of the Comptroller of the Currency (OCC), Treasury.

 The OCC, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on a continuing information collection, as required by the Paperwork Reduction Act of 1995.
 Currently, the OCC is soliciting comment concerning a renewal of an existing collection titled “Customer Complaint Form.”
-The OCC also is giving notice that the collection has been submitted to OMB for review.
+The OCC Start Printed Page 60129also is giving notice that the collection has been submitted to OMB for review.

 You should submit written comments by: October 27, 2011.

 You should direct all written comments to: Communications Division, Office of the Comptroller of the Currency, Mailstop 2-3, Attention: 1557-0232, 250 E Street, SW., Washington, DC 20219.
 In addition, comments may be sent by fax to (202) 874-5274, or by electronic mail to email@example.com.
 You can inspect and photocopy the comments at the OCC, 250 E Street, SW., Washington, DC 20219.
 You can make an appointment to inspect the comments by calling (202) 874-5043.
 For security reasons, the OCC requires that visitors make an appointment to inspect comments.
 You may do so by calling (202) 874-4700.
 Upon arrival, visitors will be required to present valid government-issued photo identification and to submit to security screening in order to inspect and photocopy comments.

 Additionally, you should send a copy of your comments to OCC Desk Officer, 1557-0232, by mail to U.S. Office of Management and Budget, 725 17th Street, NW., #10235, Washington, DC 20503, or by fax to (202) 395-6974.Start Further Info